Spotlight eResource

 Acronyms cue students to proofread and edit elements of their writing.
 COPS, an example of a proofreading acronym, is presented in a checklist format below.
 This is a basic proofreading checklist you can incorporate in your writing instruction.
 Once students master the use of this proofreading checklist in class through modeling and repeated practice, they will begin to proofread more independently.

-Excerpted from: Writing by Jean Gudaitis Tarricone © 1995
+Excerpted from: Writing: A Landmark School Teaching Guide by Jean Gudaitis Tarricone © 1995

 Checklist adapted by J. Parady (1999) and J. Gudaitis (1994)